eduquiroz22/my-portfolio/README.md

 ### **[Search for Radio Stars Using the "Image Method" by Adjusting Star Positions to Observation Epochs](link_to_project8)**

 - **Objective**:
   Develop a method for identifying radio-emitting stars by adjusting star positions to the precise observation epochs.
-This method, called the **"Método de Imágenes"**, generates observational data for each star based on its position at a given epoch, without relying on an existing catalog of radio sources.
+This method, called the **"Image Method"**, generates observational data for each star based on its position at a given epoch, without relying on an existing catalog of radio sources.

 - **Achievements**:
   Created the **"Image Method"**, which simulates star observations by adjusting their positions to the exact observation epochs.
 This method allows the identification of radio-emitting stars without the need for a pre-existing radio source catalog, significantly broadening the scope of the search.